virgiawankusuma/Generasi-GIGIH-3.0/README.md

   ```
 ### **GET /videos**
 ----
-  Returns all video in the system.
+  Returns all videos in the system.
 * **URL Params**
   None
 * **Data Params**